BillyFrcs/SnakeLol/README.md

 ## Instructions game

-- Press key right, left, up, and down to move the snake or you can also use W, A, S, D.
+- Press arrow key to move the snake or you can also use W, A, S, D.

 - Press esc to pause the game.